 Most PipeUp tutors teach in lessons lasting from 30 minutes for beginners to an hour or more for senior pupils.
 As well as taking ABRSM exams we strongly encourage widening the repertoire, and include hymn playing for all above about grade 4 standard.
 We also encourage pupils to play in church as soon as possible, and here local connections are very important.
 Key people are parents, clergy, and existing organists – all three groups must be ready to welcome young people, and make instruments available for practice and tuition.

 At present all PipeUp Tutors receive a subsidy from the Diocese of £15 per hour, allowing them to charge parents at substantially lower rates than normal private lessons.
 Central Diocesan funding is dependent on the RP Tindall Charity trustees, who meet annually to review progress of the PipeUp scheme and decide whether to continue support.
-In recent years the costs have increased as tutor and student numbers have grown, and we have been very fortunate to have additional funding from the Margaret James Trust.
+In recent years the costs have increased as tutor and student numbers have grown, and we have been very fortunate to have additional funding from the Michael James Music Trust.

 Arrangements for Practising